sethmachine/sethmachine.github.io/source/about/index.md

 Hi, I'm Seth and welcome!
 I wrote this blog as a way to (1) share, document, and compress knowledge about my various projects, and (2) communicate with the greater tech community (recruiters, engineers, data scientists, etc.).

 My interests are in applied machine learning, natural language processing, computational linguistics, and software engineering.

-Python is my preferred language; though I've also been using Java at my recent employers (HubSpot, Amazon).
-I firmly believe in [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor) when it comes to problem solving in both machine learning and software engineering.

 Things I like outside of tech include: